rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 Object position.
 If the object has this property then `orient` is set to the identity matrix.

-**op** (*ObjectProperties*, Type=5, Size=48, Optional):
+**op** (Type=5, Size=48, Optional):

 Position (Vec3) and orient (Mat33).
 This will be ignored if the object also has a `just_pos` property.

 **display_name** (*string*, Type=4, Optional):

 It's unknown if this has any use in the release version of the game.
 This might be a remnant from CLOE.
-The game seems to store the name at runtime, so it might be useful for locating items when we eventually have in game debugging tools.
+The game seems to store the name at runtime, so it might be useful for locating objects when we eventually have in game debugging tools.

 ----------------